brightio/penelope/README.md

 * IPv6
 * encryption
 * UDP
-### Bugs
+### Known Issues
-* Ctrl-C on main menu has not the expected behaviour yet.
+* Ctrl-C on main menu has not the expected behavior yet.
 However can still stop commands like 'download'.
-* Session logging: when executing commands with alternate buffers like nano on target, then when cat the log it seems corrupted.
+* Session logging: when executing commands on the target that feature alternate buffers like nano and they are abnormally terminated, then when 'catting' the logfile it seems corrupted.
 However the data are still there.
+Also for example when resetting the remote terminal, these escape sequences are reflected in the logs.
+I will need to filter specific escape sequences so as to ensure that when 'catting' the logfile, a smooth log is presented.
 ### Misc
+* Put comments in the code
 * apply some PEP8
 * consider autorunning bash -l on new shells
 * better way to handle duplicate downloads